What is a Probability Forecast?

 What is a Probability Forecast: Conclusion

 Probability forecasts do not seek to predict an atmospheric variable precisely for a given time.
-Instead, probability forecasts describe the likelihood of a variable falling into a defined range over a given period of time.
-This means that probability forecasts are ideally suited to long-range forecasting where useful signals only appear in ranges over periods of time.
+Instead, they describe the likelihood of a variable falling into a defined range over a given period of time.
+This means that probability forecasts are ideally suited to long-range forecasting, where useful signals only appear in ranges over periods of time.

-Probability forecasts are also ideally suited to conveying the output of an ensemble forecast which is comprised of a group of similar forecasts.
+Probability forecasts are also ideally suited to conveying the output of an ensemble forecast comprising a group of similar forecasts.

-The skill of a probability forecast cannot be gauged in isolation; it is only when we have a significant number of similar forecasts that we can define the success or reliability of those forecasts.
+The skill of a probability forecast cannot be gauged in isolation; it is only when we have a significant number of similar forecasts that we can define their success or reliability.

 Recent Articles